biancamika/digital-garden/content/notes/custom Domain.md

 ---

 ### Registrar
 This step is only applicable if you are using a **custom domain**!
-If you are using a `<YOUR-USERNAME>.github.io` domain, you can skip this step.
+If you are using a `<YOUR-USERNAME>.github.io` domain, you can skip this step

 For this last bit to take effect, you also need to create a CNAME record with the DNS provider you register your domain with (i.e. NameCheap, Google Domains).